-The consolidated financial statements of the Company include the accounts of its subsidiary.
-The results of Vendome Minas, S.A. de C.V. ("VDR Mexico") are included in the accounts of the Company as VDR Mexico is a wholly owned subsidiary of the Company.
-The Consolidated financial statements have been prepared to represent the activities of VDR Mexico from the date that it commenced its operations, which was January 1, 2011.
+The consolidated financial statements of the Company include the accounts of its wholly-owned subsidiary Vendome Minas, S.A. de C.V. ("VDR Mexico").
+The Consolidated financial statements accounts of VDR Mexico from the date that it commenced its operations, which was January 1, 2011.